learn-with-me/books-self-help/README.md

 # Self-help Books

 Notes on self-help books read over time.
+Go to the [website](https://learn-with-me.github.io/books-self-help/) to read the notes.

 > Note: All books are tagged with book keywords, author name, topic for easy searchability.